lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-CoMicompress title='CORECONF URI compression'}

 {{Fig-CoMicompress}} shows the Rule description for a URI-Path and a URI-Query.
 SCHC compresses the first part of the URI-Path with a "not-sent" CDA.
 SCHC will send the second element of the URI-Path with the length (i.e., 0x2 X 6) followed by the query option (i.e., 0x05 "eth0").

 ### Variable number of Path or Query elements

 SCHC fixed the number of Uri-Path or Uri-Query elements in a Rule at the Rule creation time.
 If the number varies, SCHC SHOULD create several Rules to cover all the possibilities.
 Another one is to define the length of Uri-Path to variable and sends a Compression Residue with a length of 0 to indicate that this Uri-Path is empty.
 However, this adds 4 bits to the variable Compression Residue size.
-See section 7.5.2 {{RFC8724}}
+See section 7.5.2 {{RFC8724}}.

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-The SCHC Rule description MAY define sending some field values by setting the TV to "not-sent," MO to "ignore," and CDA to "value-sent."
+The SCHC Rule description MAY define sending some field values by setting the TV to "not-sent," MO to "ignore," and CDAto "value-sent."
 A Rule MAY also use a "match-mapping" when there are different options for the same FID.
 Otherwise, the Rule sets the TV to the value, MO to "equal," and CDA to "not-sent."

 ## CoAP option ETag, If-Match, If-None-Match, Location-Path, and Location-Query fields

 A Rule entry cannot store these fields' values.
 The Rule description MUST always send these values in the Compression Residue.

 # SCHC compression of CoAP extension RFCs